girobusan/bare-mde/README.md

 # Bare MDE :bear:

 Basic markdown editor, based on CodeJar, packed as Preact component.
+Made for [My Markdown Site](https://github.com/girobusan/mmds) project.

 Probably, not the embeddable markdown editor you're looking for.

 - As minimal, as possible
 - Browser native spellcheck